trishume/sympy-wiki-with-svn/Tips.md

 - `=` is used to assign values to variables; `==` checks for equality.
 More info can found at the Documentation Tutorial [here](http://docs.sympy.org/0.7.1/gotchas.html#equals-signs).

 - Some SymPy trig functions are named differently than their counterparts in other systems.
-In particular, SymPy inverse functions are asin, acos, and atan (the standard in the programming world), while most mathematical systems/humans refer to them as either sin/cos/tan**-1 or arcsin/cos/tan.
+In particular, SymPy inverse functions are asin, acos, and atan not arcsin/arccos/arctan.

 - To create a list of values, assign a variable to a list enclosed by brackets (e.g. `x = [1,2,3,4,5]`).
 To get the i-th value in `x`, you use `x[i - 1]`.
 Note that this means that to access the first value in the list, you must use `x[0]`, so that `print x[0]` outputs `1`, `print x[1]` outputs `2`, and so on.